neelabhsinha/lm-application-eval-kit/README.md

 - Sampling techniques (if needed)

 ### Execution Flow -

 General steps to follow are -
 1. Run evaluation for a model.
 The predictions will be stored in the `results` directory.
 Two files - `predictions.csv` having predictions and metrics for each task instance, and `results_statistics.csv` describing the statistics related to the prediction.
 2. Compute metrics for the results.
 The same two files as above will be updated with all supported metrics.
 3. Collect results - Generate all statistics summary and visualizations.
 Radar charts and line graphs like the paper will be generated for elements in the filter elements (Check Step 6 above) using the model name specified in `beautified_model_names` if present, or the default HuggingFace name.

+For result collection, by default, all models in `results` directory will be considered.
+If you want to consider only a subset of models, you can specify the models in the `--model_name` parameter by space separating the model names (use the `beautified_model_name` values here, not HuggingFace default).
+You can also change filters, or collect results on a different metric.
+Refer to the command-line options below.

 #### Example Command to analyze a particular split of the dataset -